MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/ns-shellapi-shellexecuteinfoa.md

 Type: <b>HWND</b>

 Optional.
-A handle to the parent window, used to display any message boxes that the system might produce while executing this function.
-This value can be <b>NULL</b>.
+A handle to the owner window, used to display and position any UI that the system might produce while executing this function.

 ### -field lpVerb